Travel across vineyards, tasting rooms, and the tipsy world with the best wine movies to teach you more and make you thirsty.

 For the best wine documentaries that are about more than just the grapes and science, Wine and War is it.

 Where to watch and learn more about these wine films:

 Save The Best Movies About Wine For Later:

 Grab your favorite movies about wine and vineyards here:

 Thank you to TUL contributor, Tori Curran from Explore With Tori

-Tori (pronouns: she/her) is a former children’s librarian turned stay-at-home mom to two boys, living in Dallas.
+Tori (pronouns: she/her) is a children’s librarian and mom to two boys living in New York.
 She’s an avid traveler, nature enthusiast, and writer encouraging families to get outside and start exploring the world.
 When she’s not hiking or traveling, you can find her lost in a historical fiction book, watching Bravo reruns, or obsessively decluttering her home.

 What are the best wine movies of all time?

 What are your favorite movies about wine tasting and vineyards?
 Which of these wine documentaries have you watched and loved?
 Let us know in the comments.